Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • Harshad father faced multiple business setbacks in which he lost his wealth but honoured his obligations even by ale of the jewellery of Harshad’s mother.

-• The Mehta family faced acute financial problems and even faced difficulties in paying for the school fees but the gift best education was given by parents.
+• The Mehta family faced acute financial problems and even faced difficulties in paying for the school fees, but the best education was given by their parents.

 1973 Onward